20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 One of London’s hottest new hotels, The Ned, is just a 12-minute stroll from Liverpool Street Station, London.
 Sure, you can book a boutique room, but you’ll get the atmosphere with only one fabulous meal there.

 If it’s English fare you want, slide into a pale pink velvet booth at Millie’s Lounge.
-Japanese dishes, Californian superfoods and American grill are also options at the other restaurants.
+Japanese dishes, Californian superfoods, and American grill are also options at the other restaurants.

 The Mayor Of Scaredy Cat Town

 If you’re exploring London’s Liverpool Street in the evening, you won’t go far wrong with a drink at this quirky bar.
+It’s one of the best things to do in Liverpool Street at night

-It’s got a speak-easy atmosphere: to get in, go to the Breakfast Club Cafe and ask for “the Mayor”.
+It’s got a speak-easy atmosphere: to get in, go to the Breakfast Club Cafe and ask for “the Mayor.”

 On the menu are burgers, nachos, and deluxe sandwiches.
-Standout cocktails include ‘Flower Power’ with elderflower, gin, and lavender syrup or ‘Cinema Paradiso’, made with bourbon, popcorn, ginger beer, and caramel syrup.
+Standout cocktails include ‘Flower Power,’ with elderflower, gin, and lavender syrup, or ‘Cinema Paradiso’, made with bourbon, popcorn, ginger beer, and caramel syrup.
 Mmm!

 Pizza East Shoreditch

 Just ten minutes away, Pizza East is one of the top restaurants near Liverpool Street in Shoreditch.
-Don’t be put off by the seemingly bland name; this is a unique place, with no bland pizzas in sight.
+Don’t be put off by the seemingly bland name; this is a unique place with no bland pizzas in sight.

 Pizza East is now a small chain of restaurants, but the Shoreditch branch was the first.
 The venue is the Tea Building, one of the most iconic buildings in the area.